Android strings.xml — things to remember

 Separate strings which belong to the same screen via prefix and comment

-- Adding screen name prefix to every string helps to immediately recognize screen which current string belong to.
+- Adding screen name prefix to every string helps to immediately recognize screen which current string belongs to.

 - Clean strings.xml file helps to easily maintain and translate strings to different languages — screen after screen.